 No. When we originally started the site we targeted it towards purely Canadians.
 That’s why some of the earlier articles on the site are focused towards Canadians.
 However we soon ended up with a worldwide audience – with the Scandinavian countries being dominant.
 So we target it for everyone and we use geo targeting on the site.
 So for example the online sportsbook Sports Interaction – they only accept Canadians so if you’re outside Canada you won’t see their banner ads etc.

 Yes.
 All of our NHL Betting Tips are free, and we do not charge for tips at all, nor do we ever plan on doing that.
 We are big NHL fans who are betting NHL often anyway – so we already know what we’re betting, we just need to do writeups for the site about it.

-We also make sure to post exactly three NHL Betting Tips per day to accomodate those who use Pro-Line, Sport Select etc.
+We aim to post three NHL Betting Tips per day to accommodate those who use Pro-Line, Sport Select etc.